saisiri-bandaru/saisiri-bandaru/README.md

 - Process Improvement & Data-Driven Decision Making

 I’m especially interested in work where finance connects directly with business operations—understanding what changed, why it changed, and what the numbers mean for the next decision.

-Open to Financial Analyst and FP&A roles in the US — full-time or 3–12 month contract.

 [Portfolio site](https://saisiri-bandaru.github.io) · [LinkedIn](https://www.linkedin.com/in/sai-siri-bandaru) · [saisiri.bandaru12@gmail.com](mailto:saisiri.bandaru12@gmail.com)